ChristianTremblay/pyhaystack/docs/source/site.rst

 objects, then take a string representation of that composite object to generate a filter string.

-The classes are in :py:module:`pyhaystack.util.filterbuilder`.
+The classes are in :py:mod:`pyhaystack.util.filterbuilder`.
 An example:

 ::